-Nowadays, he almost finds himself yearning to retch at the pitiful, deplorable sight of her, despising all that she does, reviling all those clean and unaware simplicities she employs, all that familiar silk in her words; there are the constant, guileless smiles, and the ways in which she’ll still make careful observances of his weary, trembling condition, bewildered at where it all went wrong and Antonio began losing his mind.
+Nowadays, he almost finds himself yearning to retch at the pitiful, deplorable sight of her, despising all that she does, reviling all those clean and unaware simplicities she employs, all that familiar silk in her words.
+There are the constant, guileless smiles, and the ways in which she’ll still make careful observances of his weary, trembling condition, bewildered at where it all went wrong and Antonio began losing his mind.
 How can she possibly come to understand, after all, why he lingers further into the night's dregs than any other man of his age, without alcohol to pry open his eyelids and prolong his stare?
 How can she understand why it is that he'd rather have the Devil at his throat than her unassuming, excruciating presence?

-He has no idea, no singular semblance of a coherent, passing thought that may allow him to begin, nor sufficiently comprehend what he has undergone in the time since he once lived, which of course comes to lead into dread, coupled with terrifying interrogations into the dying conscience he'd much prefer to see go up in flames.
+He has no idea, no singular semblance of a coherent, passing thought that may allow him to begin, nor sufficiently comprehend what he has undergone in the time since he once lived, which of course comes to lead into dread, coupled with interrogations into the dying conscience he'd much prefer to see go up in flames.
 Whenever she asks questions of him, always murmured so hideously delicately from her lips (it seems genuine enough that he is partly convinced there is some part of her that acts in consideration alone), in the low, amiable note he once considered to be calming, there is hysteria.
 There is agony, without suppression.

 In days gone by, in the years of golden springs and other frivolous seasons of youth and apathy, he may have merely taken her fingers loosely into his whenever the words came, like the living embodiment of passion and intimacy he once appeared; his limbs would have been drooping languidly in the searing heat of some promising summer, a humid dark.
 Once, he’d look closely upon her, noting every crease of her brow and stitch of her clothing, without having to fight to fathom every consonant and vowel, churning them through his mind as though he does not understand his own lilt and language.
 He would not have been asked why sometimes, or perhaps frequently, he collapses beneath his own weighted melancholy, or feels cold beneath the sun.

 Perhaps, in those times, he might've led her gingerly forwards into an embrace of heavy, warm eyelids and patient fingers, afraid to indulge, devoid of the ever present fear that what lies beneath him is not skin, but blood not hers and not his own - swilling and spilling into the path to Hell.
 His eyes might've been a glinting - not paranoid and livid - presence in the light of the wavering candle.
 Yet now, whenever she still asks questions of him, eyes fixated and so completely certain of themselves, he will only heave a shuddering, unrestrained exhale, and his thinking becomes so that he knows nothing but frigid remorse.
-Fire sweeps through every deepest crevice of his thinning skull, and he is rendered utterly incapable of concentrating upon the minutest, feeblest distraction before he falls into silence, and weeps without restraint.
+Fire sweeps through every crevice of his thinning skull, and he is rendered utterly incapable of concentrating upon the minutest, feeblest distraction before he falls into silence, and weeps without restraint.
 Sometimes, he (vaguely mirthfully) wonders if the other organs in his chest are struggling to keep the heart alive.

 She will raise on her lips inquisitions of his travels, even so, about how he had felt in all the finery of his steel-shell attire and delighted in the wary clutch of his fingers against his musket, where the leaves were thick and the civilisation otherworldly.
-All he can do to reply, however, is hesitate (discomposed and aghast, staring at his hands, disconnected from this reality), and simply attempt to stem any more of her questions with pleasantries, or promises he believes no more than the ones offered from his own once affable tongue the evening before.
+All he can do to reply, however, is hesitate (discomposed and aghast, staring at his hands, disconnected from this place), and simply attempt to stem any more of her questions with pleasantries, or promises he believes no more than the ones offered from his own once affable tongue the evening before.
 Crossing himself, even touching where his skin quavers, does not present ease as it once did so easily, and he senses nothing remotely similar to serenity.

 Although, he has to be honest with himself, he understands, at least admitting that it is not merely her that will not have a trace of belief in her eyes (not half of those he knows will, not when they see he's lost his mind) if he somehow brings himself finally to throw forth all these filthy, inconsolable truths he’s concealed for far too many years.
 He's hidden them well - even satisfyingly, and perhaps effectively - beneath such a mirthful and gayly lighthearted demeanour as she probably considers natural, now.
 She doesn't ask after his health these days.